 - Unsatisfied Liens – A wide variety of liens can be placed against residential real estate here in Florida to make sure that the debt is paid.
 These include federal tax liens, liens from the State of Florida like sales tax liens or liens related to unpaid alimony or child support.
 They can also include Code Enforcement Board liens for issues like uncut grass, trash removal, a broken fence or the poor upkeep of the property.
 Other common liens, including, corporate income tax liens, criminal fine or order of restitution, documentary stamps, environmental liens, equitable liens, estate tax liens, homeowner’s association liens, hospital claim of lien, intangible personal property tax lien and welfare liens.

-- Corporations – Action by directors of closed corporation, conveyances of all assets of the company, attestation of instruments by different parties, corporate name omitted from signature, delinquent annual report, dissolved corporations, nonprofit requirements as to execution of documents, witnesses, deeds to prior to incorporation, directors of closed corporation, actions by trustees, conveyance to dissolved corporations which are later reinstated, foreign conveyances, federal liens, foreign corporations, conversions and mergers, name change and reinstatement after dissolution.
+- Corporations – Action by directors of a closed corporation, conveyances of all assets of the company, attestation of instruments by different parties, corporate name omitted from signature, delinquent annual report, dissolved corporations, nonprofit requirements as to the execution of documents, witnesses, deeds to prior to incorporation, directors of a closed corporation, actions by trustees, conveyance to dissolved corporations which are later reinstated, foreign conveyances, federal liens, foreign corporations, conversions and mergers, name change and reinstatement after dissolution.

-- Administration Of Estates – Sale of homestead property invalid without court order, agreements among distributees, caveat, claims by creditors, nonresident decedent, adopted children, expiration of claims limitation period, disclaimers, elective share, estate taxes, foreign administration, foreign representatives, proof of heirs, personal representative’s deed, intestacy, nonresident decedents, summary administration, antilapse statute, adopted children and pretermitted spouse and children.
+- Administration Of Estates – Sale of homestead property invalid without a court order, agreements among distributees, caveat, claims by creditors, nonresident decedent, adopted children, expiration of claims limitation period, disclaimers, elective share, estate taxes, foreign administration, foreign representatives, proof of heirs, personal representative’s deed, intestacy, nonresident decedents, summary administration, antilapse statute, adopted children and pretermitted spouse and children.